Terrapin Exteriors

 Key Steps in the Process

-Regardless of whether you opt for stucco removal or decide to install siding over it, the project follows a general sequence.
-First, a comprehensive inspection of your current stucco exterior is essential.
-This assessment will identify any issues, such as cracks or soft spots, that must be addressed before the new siding installation begins; even minor stucco cracks in stucco that will be covered should be sealed to prevent future problems.
+Whether you remove your stucco or install siding over it, the project follows a clear sequence.
+The first step is a thorough inspection of your stucco to identify cracks, soft spots, or other issues that must be addressed before siding installation.
+Even minor cracks should be sealed to prevent future problems.

 What Siding Materials Work Best Over Stucco?